College of Arts and Sciences

 Department of Music

-Degrees: B.A. in Music/General Studies, B.A. in Music/Performance, B.A. in Music/Composition and B.A. in Music Education
+Degrees: B.A. in Music/General Studies, B.A. in Music/Performance, B.A. in Music/Composition, B.A. in Music/Jazz, B.A. in Music/Sacred Music and B.A. in Music Education

 - Apply musical knowledge and skills to perform salient styles and genres of music.